bellemanwesley/aigames/README.md

 ## Overview

 AIGames is a website located at http://aigames.wkbonline.net/.
-The website
+The website allows users to play games against a machine with has learned the game with [state based machine learning](https://github.com/bellemanwesley/statebasedml).
+Feel free to fork this repository in order to build your own game servers.
+I am open to collaborating with anyone who has ideas on new algorithms for AI game play.
+You may install AI games on a RHEL server using the instructions below.

 Installation instructions
 -------------------------